Dr Richard Roscoe

 Born, 1971, in England.
 Degree in Biological Sciences followed by PhD in microbial genetics, both at Leicester University, England.
 Employed in Munich, Germany, since 1997 in the patent field.

 Primary photographic interests are volcanoes and wildlife, in particular penguins and other seabirds.
 First "lava-contact" was at Kilauea volcano in Hawaii.
-Since then, visits to numerous erupting volcanoes, including Stromboli, Etna, Soufriere Hillls, Erta Ale, Bromo, Santiaguito, Colima, Semeru, Sakurajima, Suwanosejima, Eyjafjallajökull, Yasur and the fascinating and unique volcano Oldoinyo Lengai in Tanzania.
+Since then, visits to numerous erupting volcanoes, including Stromboli, Etna, Soufriere Hillls, Erta Ale, Bromo, Dukono, Bardarbunga, Santiaguito, Sinabung, Colima, Semeru, Sakurajima, Suwanosejima, Eyjafjallajökull, Yasur, Kliuchevskoi, Shiveluch, Paluweh and the fascinating and unique volcano Oldoinyo Lengai in Tanzania.
 First "penguin-contact" was on the Falkland Islands, followed by visits to the Antarctic, Argentina, New Zealand and South Africa.
-Interest in photography was triggered by wish to document holidays.
-Gradually, became the main focus of travels.
+Initially, photography was with basic equipment to document (e.g.) volcanoes encountered during travels, whereas now "non-holiday" travel is focussed entirely on volcanoes and acquiring photos and videos thereof, using equipment capable of delivering media-compatible high quality material.
 Photographic skills were picked up on the road but also by critical study of own photos and the work of other photographers.

-Apart from providing stock photographic / video material, available for consultancy work for TV productions or for authoring of volcano-tourism or popular science texts.
+Apart from providing stock photographic / video material, presentation of material and authoring of volcano-tourism or popular science texts.
 Speaks english, german and dutch fluently.
 Basic french and spanish skills.

 Exhibitions, Competitions, Collaborations: